UKs Johnson Says He Will Have AztraZeneca Jab, Dismisses Safety Fears - UrduPoint

 His wife, Camilla, 73, confirmed on Tuesday she had been given the AstraZeneca shot.

-"You take what you are given," she said as the pair visited a vaccination centre at a north London mosque, adding that she had no ill effects.
+"You take what you are given," she said as the couple visited a vaccination centre at a north London mosque, adding that she had suffered no ill-effects.

-- 'No evidence' - Professor Jeremy Brown, from government advisory body the Joint Committee on Vaccination and Immunisation (JCVI) said suspension of the jab was "not logical".
+- 'No evidence' - Professor Jeremy Brown, from the government's Joint Committee on Vaccination and Immunisation (JCVI), said suspension of the AstraZeneca jab was "not logical".

 "There is the concern that what's happening in Europe might make people in the UK less confident in the AstraZeneca vaccine," he told broadcaster ITV.

-In a newspaper article published on Wednesday, Health Secretary Matt Hancock said there was "no evidence" that vaccines caused blood clots.

-The EMA, the World Health Organization and Britain's Medicines and Healthcare products Regulatory Agency have all backed the AstraZeneca jab, he wrote in The Sun.
+The EMA, the World Health Organization and Britain's Medicines and Healthcare products Regulatory Agency have all backed the AstraZeneca jab.

-"The rate of reported cases (of clots) among the people vaccinated is lower than what would be expected to happen naturally in the general population," he wrote.

-Britain has given nearly 25 million people a first dose of a Covid vaccine -- including 11 million doses of the AstraZeneca jab -- after starting a mass inoculation programme in December last year.

 France and Italy have said they will "promptly restart" giving the jab if the EMA review allows it.